 We define average revenue per paying user, or ARPU, as our revenue for the period presented divided by the average paying users during the same period.
 For interim periods, we use annualized revenue, which is calculated by dividing the revenue for the particular period by the number of days in that period and multiplying this value by 365 days.
-Average paying users are calculated based on adding the number of paying users as of the period to the number of paying users as of the end of the period, and then dividing by two.
+Average paying users are calculated based on adding the number of paying users as of the period, and then dividing by two